{{ summaryHeading }}

 Fence styleInfill ruleOther counted items

-Shadowbox / board-on-boardBoard count uses the same module logic with a 1.9 face multiplier.Backer rails, fasteners, posts, concrete, gates, caps.
+Shadowbox / board-on-boardBoard count uses the same board-plus-gap spacing with a 1.9 face multiplier.Backer rails, fasteners, posts, concrete, gates, and caps.

-Chain link fabricMesh rolls are rounded from infill run divided by roll length.Top rail pieces, tie wires/bands, posts, concrete, gates, caps.
+Chain link fabricMesh rolls are rounded from infill run divided by roll length.Top rail pieces, tie wires or bands, posts, concrete, gates, and caps.

-Split rail fenceRails are sections times rails per section.Posts, concrete, gates, caps.
+Split rail fenceRails are sections multiplied by rails per section.Posts, concrete, gates, and caps.

 Fence input boundaries and effects

-Total fence runMust be positive.Sets the upper length before gate openings are removed.
+Total fence runMust be positive.Sets the measured length before gate openings are removed.

 Gate openingsTotal gate opening must be less than the run.Reduces infill and adds two gate posts per gate.

-Post-hole diameter and depthBoth must be positive.Control concrete volume and bag count.
+Post-hole diameter and depthBoth must be positive.Control concrete volume and estimated post length.

-Unit pricesZero is allowed.Items with zero price can still be counted, but show as not priced.
+Unit pricesZero is allowed.Items with zero price can still be counted, but they do not appear in the cost chart.

 Accuracy Notes:

-• Call or submit an 811 locate request before digging post holes where that service applies.
+• Contact 811 or the local utility-locate service before digging post holes where that service applies.

 • Match supplier dimensions.
-A panel sold as nominal width may not install exactly at that clear span.
+A nominal panel width or board size may not equal the installed clear span or actual face width.

-• Confirm gate framing, latch clearance, and slope before buying hardware and posts.
+• Confirm gate framing, latch clearance, swing direction, slope, and post size before buying gate posts or hardware.

 Worked Examples: